NeuroJSON/jdata/JData_specification.md

 For all array types supported in this specification, we want to point out that the encoded data stored in the `"_ArrayData_"` container is always rectangular (1-D, 2-D, or 3-D) in shape.
-This allows us to efficient store and parse the data payload and apply compression.
+This allows us to efficiently store and parse the data payload and apply compression.
 We refer to the array data stored in `"_ArrayData_"` as the **"pre-processed" array**.